Overview of Pimsleur Japanese

 Formal vs. casual talking

 Pimsleur focuses on fairly formal language, the Japanese that we would hear at the office, or we would use when talking to co-workers.
-This is also useful when we speak politely to strangers that we might find in the street.
+This is also useful when we speak politely to strangers in the street.
 But… do we have any plans to travel to Japan anytime soon, or to work there?

 We might be interested in Japanese because we like the Japanese culture, music, and series and movies, anything from ‘Kagemusha’ to ‘Totoro’ to ‘Your name’.
 The issue with Pimsleur is that in music, animes, dramas, and movies, the spoken Japanese tends to be the casual type, not the formal one.
 Hence, Pimsleur helps us carrying out a business conversation, but it doesn’t help much understanding the lyrics of a song, or the dialog in most movies.
 Worse, the appeal of many movies and series is that they deal with conflict (e.g., under-world cultures) and change (e.g., young-adult culture), neither of which is concerned with formality; on the contrary, both reject formality as a way to either rebel against the establishment (e.g., criminals) or as an assertion of self-identity (e.g., teen-agers).
 Characters in movies and animes will most often speak something between a casual Japanese and a rude one.
 For example, in ‘Your name’, the characters refer to each other using the casual ‘ore’ and ‘kimi’ instead of the formal ‘watashi’ and ‘anata’ used in Pimsleur; likewise, many main-stream animes use street-talk so, for example, the ‘you’ form that the characters of ‘Bleach’ use varies from ‘anata’ (formal) to ‘kisama’ and ‘temee’ (rude).
 If we want to understand these productions, there is no option but to supplement Pimsleur.

-On the other hand, we might indeed be traveling to Japan for an extended period of time, in which case we need the casual language to relate to people more closely.
-Japanese have the concept of ‘inside’ (uchi) and ‘outside’ (soto) circles of relationships.
-Strangers, acquaintances, and superiors are solidly in the ‘outside’ circle so we talked to them using the formal style, but family and friends are in the ‘inside’ circle, so the expectation is that we will use the casual to talk to them.
+On the other hand, we might, indeed, be traveling to Japan for an extended period of time, in which case we need the casual language to relate to people more closely.
+Japanese have the concept of ‘inside’ and ‘outside’ circles of relationships.
+Strangers, acquaintances, and superiors are solidly in the ‘outside’ circle so we will use the formal style with them, but family and friends are in the ‘inside’ circle, so the expectation is that we will talk to them using the casual form.
 It might be difficult for a middle-age foreign employee to be accepted in the ‘inside’ circle of a Japanese acquaintance, but this might not be the case for a young person that is traveling to Japan to study.
 In this case, it is likely that this student will soon have Japanese friends that would expect him/her to talk to them casually.

 There is a third form of Japanese talk that foreigners living in Japan are exposed to, but rarely will have to use: the honorific/humble form.
 This is the speech form that a Japanese employee, say, at a hotel or a restaurant, uses when addressing a customer; in this case, a lot of polite prefixes (‘o-‘ and ‘go-‘), suffixes (‘sama’ instead of ‘san’), and honorific verb forms (‘gozaru’ instead of ‘arimasu’ or ‘aru’) will be used.
 There are a few examples of this form in Pimsleur, e.g., the ubiquitous ‘irasshaimase’ (welcome) that we hear every time we enter a store, but by and large, this is something that we would not be exposed to unless we visit Japan, and Pimsleur mostly ignores it.

 Each lesson of Pimsleur starts with a short 30-45 secs. dialog spoken at a natural speed.
 Then the lesson will span 30 mins of listening to short sentences, and repeating them, with sporadic explanations of the literal translation of something.
 The patterns are quite useful and patterns learned in a lesson are often repeated a number of lessons later, reinforcing their memorization.
-This is somewhat similar to the “Language transfer” or “Paul Noble” language learning methods, neither of which has Japanese, and “Michel Thomas“, which does have Japanese but the reviews are quite mixed.
+This is somewhat similar to the “Language transfer” or “Paul Noble” language learning methods, neither of which has Japanese, and the “Michel Thomas” method, which does have Japanese but whose reviews are quite mixed.

 An issue is that is often difficult to understand the Pimsleur dialogs at the beginning of each lesson, specially in level 1, when we are absolute beginners; often the sentences of the dialog are repeated and dissected during the lesson itself, though.
 However, sometimes it is difficult to understand what they were saying even after going over the lesson many times; we keep rewinding and playing the same portions of the dialogs over and over, e.g., “did he say ‘wa’ or ‘ga’?”, “was it ‘sumoshitai’ or ‘sugoshitai’?”.
 It is not a matter of disagreeing with the listening-only Pimsleur method – actually, I quite like it, but having a transcript would be useful, and apparently many other people think so too.
 Without understanding the dialog, we finish a lesson with a sense of ‘not quite getting it’, even if we put a lot of effort in it; a simple look at the transcript of the dialog would have made it clear.

-It was writing down the transcripts of this dialogs that became my motivation to publish something based on this Japanese course, because they would be useful to other people using Pimsleur; also, the lack of transcripts is often cited as a problem with the Pimselur course, so having them around would solve this issue, at least for the Japanese version.
-Unfortunately, people that have written transcripts for other Pimsleur courses have received notices of copyright infringement (e.g., thydzik.com) and, regardless of whether the dialogs actually add value to the course, in the end it’s Pimsleur right to do whatever they want with the material they created.
+The lack of transcripts is often cited as a problem with the Pimselur courses, so having them around would solve this issue.
+Unfortunately, people that have written transcripts for other Pimsleur courses have received notices of copyright infringement (e.g., thydzik.com) and, regardless of whether the transcipts actually add value to the course, in the end it’s Pimsleur right to do whatever they want with the material they created.
 Hence, folks that listen to Pimsleur are destined to make the best they can from their ears alone, unless they supplement the course.